trannphuocloc/trannphuocloc.github.io/_portfolio/portfolio-1.md

 	- Insurance Budget of $983,221 for all Non-Smokers
 3. Create a Dashboard for HR to understand Absenteeism at work based on the approved wireframe.

-And csv files that include employee data, check [my repository](https://github.com/trannphuocloc/HR-dataset-project) here for the data.
+And CSV files that include employee data, check [my repository](https://github.com/trannphuocloc/HR-dataset-project) here for the data.

-So, let's dive into these project details
+### Project Details

-Start creating a join table for the whole dataset to ensure that we do not misclaim the employee information from HR.
+Start by creating a join table  to combine all relevant datasets and ensure accurate employee information.

 Input [1]:
 ```